Nias: Geography

-Geography and history

-It is located in a chain of islands parallel to the west coast of Sumatra; Simeulue is about 140 km northwest, and the Batu Islands (which are administered as part of Nias and have an ethnically similar population) are located about 80 km southeast.
+It is located in a chain of islands parallel to the west coast of Sumatra; Simeulue is about 140 km northwest, and the Batu Islands (which are administered as part of Nias and have an ethnically similar population) are located about 80 km southeast; the chain is then followed in the Mentawai Islands further south.
 This chain, which resurfaces in Nusa Tenggara in the mountainous islands of Sumba and Timor, is the forearc of the South Sumatra Basin along the Sunda Trench subduction zone.

-At Nias the oceanic plate is being obliquely subducted under the Sunda Plate at the rapid rate of 52 mm a year (Milsom).
+At Nias, the oceanic plate is being obliquely subducted under the Sunda Plate at the rapid rate of 52 mm a year (Milsom).

 History

 The first inhabitants of Nias were Australomelanesoid people which can be traced back as early as 10,000 BC.
-They were later superseded by the Austronesian people which ultimately originate from Taiwan.
+They were later superseded by the Austronesian people which ultimately originated from Taiwan.
 The name of the island derives from the word used by the islanders to refer to themselves, niha ("human").
 In the local language (Li Niha), the island is called Tanö Niha (literally the land of humans).